-Table 1, it is clear that in the equal skills case, that has no effect on commercialization modes, as the TTO already chooses the startup in 100% of the cases.
+This latter effect is taken into account by the inventor in her choice of commercialization mode, but not by the TTO.
+Hence, under the US system, the inventor's preference for basic research makes the TTO more prone to license to a startup.
+The results on commercialization mode are presented in Table 5 below.
+Comparing Table 5 to Table 1, it is clear that in the equal skills case, that has no effect on commercialization modes as the TTO already chooses the startup in 100 percent of the cases.
 In the firm skill advantage case, the TTO now chooses to license to the startup more frequently.
 In the firm general advantage case, the reduction in development effort cannot outweigh the advantages conferred to the established firm.